stratigos/emotional-intelligence/README.md

 ### Interviews

 Occassional interviews about individual people's thoughts and feelings on our EI/EQ efforts can provide new opportunities for improvement.

+### Diversity and Inclusion Training

+We reccomend having a workplace culture where D&I training occurrs annually, for all employees.

 ### Invitation